grbot/varcall/README.md

 ```

 ## NB: SAMPLE SHEET!
-The sample sheet should be an **8-column** TAB separated file, with headings as shown below.
-Not all workflows require the all columns to have information, e.g., the alignment workflow does not require a `BAM` input.
-Im such case, a "." should be put in those columns.
+The sample sheet should be an **8-column TAB separated file**, with headings as shown below.
+Not all workflows require the all columns to have information, e.g., the alignment workflow does not require a `BAM` file as input.
+Im such cases, a "." should be put in those columns.

 | SampleID | Gender | FastqR1 | FastqR2 | Flowcell | Lane | BAM | gVCF |
 | :---- | :---- | :---- | :---- | :---- | :---- | :---- | :---- |